 I am an avid computer user and my PC is always crammed with files and data.
-Though I keep all my files well-ordered and organized and I count on the improved Windows search, I sometimes still look for more features, speed and accuracy.
-I know it is very annoying when we find that Windows search is not working and we miss some important files or document in our computer system.
-What annoys me the most is that I know I saved it, but I can’t locate it even after searching for it in all expected folders.
-Fortunately there are a handful of free desktop search utilities to make it easier for us.
+Though I keep all my files well-ordered and organized and I count on the improved Windows Search, I sometimes still look for more features, speed, and accuracy.
+I know it is very annoying when we find that Windows search is not working and we miss some important files or documents in our computer system.
+What annoys me the most is that I know I saved it, but I can’t locate it even after searching for it in all the expected folders.
+Fortunately, there are a handful of free desktop search utilities to make it easier for us.

-Since it is a very common issue with computer users, I would like to discuss about a few desktop search utilities.
-I am using Search Everything as my Windows search utility but there are a few more desktop search utilities which I would like to mention here in my post.
+Since it is a very common issue with computer users, I would like to discuss a few desktop search utilities.
+I am using Search Everything as my Windows search utility but there are a few more desktop search utilities that I would like to mention here in my post.

 Windows Search Alternative Tools

-Desktop search tools are available in both free as well as paid version with variety of shapes and sizes.
-There are many third-party tools claiming and proved to be better and faster than Windows search tool.
-These tools are more functional if compared to Windows built-in search tool.
+Desktop search tools are available in both free as well as paid versions with a variety of shapes and sizes.
+There are many third-party tools claiming and proving to be better and faster than the Windows search tool.
+These tools are more functional if compared to Windows’s built-in search tool.

-Everything is a free Windows desktop search utility which helps locating files and folders in your computer system.
+Everything is a free Windows desktop search utility that helps to locate files and folders in your computer system.
 It is a fast tool and works like no other search tools.
 You can start using ‘Everything’ right after downloading it on your system.
-Although, it won’t search the contents your stored files, its accuracy and speed is pretty impressive.
+Although it won’t search the contents of your stored files, its accuracy and speed are pretty impressive.
 Void, the developer of ‘Everything’ recently released the new and updated beta version of the tool for the latest Windows versions.
 I am using this tool for a long and haven’t found any downsides to Everything.
 It used less than 1MB of my hard drive space and is always up to date.

 MasterSeeker is another free tool, with some added benefits, not found in every such tool.
-It works with an incredible speed.
+It works with incredible speed.
 You can also narrow down your search with Master Seeker using directory, Regex and file size.
-It scans everything on your hard drive such as directories, system folders, and hidden folder and comes up exactly with what you are looking for.
+It scans everything on your hard drives such as directories, system folders, and hidden folders and comes up exactly with what you are looking for.
 In short, it gives you accurate results in real-time.
-Like most of other desktop search utilities, Mater Seeker also gives you detailed search results with file name, file size and complete path.
+Like most of other desktop search utilities, Mater Seeker also gives you detailed search results with the file name, file size, and complete path.
 It starts showing the results as you type a word on the search bar of Master Seeker.
 Download it here.

 3] Locate 32